Smertig/banana/master/_sources/api/tg/types/user.rst.txt

    Optional.
 IETF language tag of the user's language

+   .. cpp:member:: optional_t<boolean_t> is_premium

+   Optional.
+True, if this user is a Telegram Premium user

+   .. cpp:member:: optional_t<boolean_t> added_to_attachment_menu

+   Optional.
+True, if this user added the bot to the attachment menu

    .. cpp:member:: optional_t<boolean_t> can_join_groups

    Optional.
 True, if the bot can be invited to groups.
 Returned only in getMe.